Locations for Taking COMPASS

 As mentioned earlier, there can be more than one COMPASS testing locations for a single institution or college.
 Still, for the college or institute where you are joining, you must choose a campus location that is closer to you physically as your test center.

 As a walk-in candidate, you may choose to give the test at a main campus center, as many of these administer the test on previously published dates.
-However, for off-campus locations, you may need a prior appointment for testing.
-Accordingly, choose where to take the COMPASS test.
+However, for off-campus locations, you may need a prior appointment for testing and pick your center accordingly.

 If you want to do your testing at a far away college or institution, you may remember that you may have remote testing option available.
-Check with the institution and accordingly decide where to take the COMPASS test.
+Check with the institution and accordingly choose a test center.
 You may locate the remote testing center online at: http://www.act.org/compass/sites/index.html

-In other words, though the COMPASS test centers are decided by the institution or college, you may still choose where to take the COMPASS test from the vast number of options available to you.
+In other words, though the COMPASS test centers are decided by the institution or college, you may still choose the center where you would like to take the COMPASS from the vast number of options available to you.

 Terms and Conditions

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for

 - Academic purposes

 No permission is required to link any of the web page with educational information available in this web site from your web site or web page